Litecraft City Guide : The Grill on the Alley

 On a cold winter evening what better way to warm up your belly and get your toes toasty warm than with a good hearty piece of grilled steak.
 After the hustle and bustle of the Christmas Markets last week we needed somewhere cosy to rest our worn out feet, so we decided on this little treat nestled down a side street off South King Street.
-Another of Living Ventures successful eateries The Grill is known for it’s juicy steaks, succulent burgers and yummy cocktail menu.
+Another of Living Ventures successful eateries The Grill on the Alley is known for it's juicy steaks, succulent burgers and yummy cocktail menu.

 A cosy little place with low lit lighting and comfy booths, you're sure to get a warm treat.
 On arrival you're greeted with a soft industrial décor, brown exposed brick against a low ambience creates a warm welcome in contrast to usually harsher surroundings.
 The atmosphere is made furthermore cosy with deep wood seating and leather upholstered booths.
 Smoke fills the air around the open kitchen which makes for an altogether rustic experience and a hint out city-life indoors.